LwithD/LwithD/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
-Maybe my code makes u feel I'm a spider-man hahahahahah.

 Actually I'm working as a Backend Developer.
 And I'm learning machine-learning and data analysis.
 I'll share part of my project during my learning.

-What I most need is a chance to work with experienced and knowledgeable computer scientist.

 Hope my code helps.
 And touch me at lwithd@qq.com.